-Thanks to all those parents who have shared their experience of life in lockdown with us.
-You can read 'Lives in lockdown: parents' accounts here.
+Thanks to all the parents who have shared their experience of life in lockdown with us.
+You can read 'Lives in lockdown: parents' accounts

-Parents aren’t expected to become teachers - we can all only do the best we can in these strange times.
-Children are finding it hard to adjust to being at home all the time and not seeing their friends.
+Parents aren’t teachers - we can all only do the best we can in these strange times.
+Children can find it hard to stay at home more than normal and not seeing their friends.
 It's a time to be patient with each other, have some fun and relax together.

 Do what you need to do to get by – and remember looking after your family’s health and well being is the most important thing you can do.